TaoussD/EbEEMGARCH/README.md

 # EbEEMGARCH
-*Package in development*
+*Package under development*

 R package to estimate MGARCH(1,1) model equation by equation

-This package provides various tools to simulate and estimate MGARCH(1,1) models
+This package provides various tools to simulate and estimate MGARCH(1,1) models.
+After, I will include tools to estimate VaR of financial series who follow MGARCH models.

 This package is based on these papers